 We are a pharmaceutical company focused on developing and commercializing products that have the potential to optimize the delivery of infused therapies, advance patient care and reduce healthcare costs.
 Our strategy is designed to enable the subcutaneous administration of therapies that have previously been limited to intravenous, or IV, delivery.
 By moving delivery away from the high-cost healthcare settings typically required for IV administration, we believe our technology has the potential to reduce overall healthcare costs and advance the quality and convenience of care.
-Our approved product, FUROSCIX® (furosemide injection), consists of our novel formulation of furosemide delivered via West Pharmaceutical Services, Inc.'s on-body infusor, which delivers an 80 mg dose.
+Our approved product, FUROSCIX[®] (furosemide injection), consists of our novel formulation of furosemide delivered via West Pharmaceutical Services, Inc.'s on-body infusor, which delivers an 80 mg dose.
 On October 10, 2022, we announced that the U.S. Food and Drug Administration, or FDA, approved FUROSCIX for the treatment of congestion due to fluid overload in adults with New York Heart Association Class II/III chronic heart failure.
 FUROSCIX is the first and only FDA-approved subcutaneous loop diuretic that delivers IV equivalent diuresis at home.
 IV equivalence was established in a clinical study in which FUROSCIX demonstrated 99.6% bioavailability (90% CI: 94.8%-104.8%) and 8-hour urine output of 2.7 L which was similar to subjects receiving intravenous furosemide.
 We estimate that there is a \$6.9 billion total market opportunity for FUROSCIX in the United States.

 The commercial launch of FUROSCIX commenced in the first quarter of 2023.
 We have secured positive coverage and a preferred formulary decision for FUROSCIX by a top five national commercial health plan, effective June 1, 2023, as well as national Medicaid coverage of FUROSCIX, effective July 1, 2023.
+In addition, in late October we reached an agreement with one of the largest closed integrated delivery networks (IDNs) in the United States, providing unrestricted access to FUROSCIX, without prior authorization, to over 8 million lives, at a fixed co-pay of \$75 or less per prescription.
+As of November 1, 2023, FUROSCIX is now on formulary as a preferred brand with one of the largest government retiree payer formularies, increasing the number of lives with preferred access to FUROSCIX by an additional 1.1 million lives.

-As of June 30, 2023, there were approximately 1,500 total FUROSCIX prescriptions written by around 600 unique prescribers, and of these, approximately 800 FURSOCIX prescriptions had been filled and there were approximately 300 prescriptions payer cleared or pending.
-Additionally, there have been more than 1,100 FUROSCIX in-services completed launch through June 30, 2023.
+As of September 30, 2023, there have been approximately 3,100 total FUROSCIX prescriptions written by around 1,100 unique prescribers, and of these, approximately 1,600 FURSOCIX prescriptions had been filled and there were approximately 400 prescriptions payer cleared or pending.
+Additionally, there have been more than 1,800 FUROSCIX in-services completed launch through September 30, 2023.